SunFest road closures now in place in West Palm Beach

 The festival, which has had three large musical stages in the past, will only have two this year.
 They are the Ford Stage, which is farthest north, and the Ideal Nutrition Stage at the Meyer Amphitheatre.
 The stage that was farthest south near the Royal Park Bridge will not be there this year.

-Also, the traditional Sunday night fireworks show over the intracoastal will not be happening this year.
+Also, the traditional Sunday night fireworks show over the Intracoastal Waterway will not be happening this year.

 For more information about SunFest, including the complete music lineup and to purchase tickets, click here.